sumahiremath/buildtales/_posts/2025-09-05-rtp-real-time-payments-real-world-bottlenecks.md

 - RTP provides true instant settlement with ISO 20022 metadata support.
 - Adoption lags due to fragmented bank APIs, onboarding friction, and sender risk.
 - Developers never integrate "to RTP" directly—always through banks, BaaS, or infra platforms.
+- Ecosystem gaps include API inconsistencies, fragmented onboarding, and missing features.
-- The rail is ready, but ecosystem gaps and reconciliation traps remain bottlenecks.
+- The rail is ready, but risk management, cost modeling, and reconciliation traps remain bottlenecks.

 ⚠️ **Disclaimer:** All scenarios, accounts, names, and data used in examples are not real.
 They are realistic scenarios provided only for educational and illustrative purposes.